DaveVoorhis/Spoing/README.md

 	mvn clean
 	mvn install

-5 - To run a demo, change to the Demos directory.
+5 - To try a demo, change to the Demos directory.
 Use the command-line to run the Web or Desktop script appropriate to your operating system.
 Six scripts are provided, three desktop (Windows, MacOS and Linux) and three Web (Windows, MacOS, and Linux).